haiku/website-inc/content/about/_index.md

 ---

 ----
-Haiku, Inc.(the "NPO") is a 501(c)(3) non-profit organization dedicated to supporting the [Haiku Project](http://www.haiku-os.org) (the "Project") and the development of [Haiku&reg;](http://www.haiku-os.org/get-haiku) (the "Software").
+Haiku, Inc. (the "NPO") is a 501( c )( 3 ) non-profit organization dedicated to supporting the [Haiku Project](http://www.haiku-os.org) (the "Project") and the development of [Haiku&reg;](http://www.haiku-os.org/get-haiku) (the "Software").
+At a minimum, the Project is comprised of those individuals with commit access to the Software's source code repositories.

-At a minimum, the Project is comprised of those with commit access to the Software's source code repositories.
-Haiku was inspired by BeOS, which was developed by Be Inc. and currently is intellectual property of [ACCESS Co.](http://www.access-company.com/).
+Haiku was inspired by BeOS, which was developed by [Be Inc.](https://en.wikipedia.org/wiki/Be_Inc.) and currently is intellectual property of [ACCESS Co.](http://www.access-company.com/).

-While x86 and x86_64 are current primary focus, additional platforms (arm, ppc, m68k, mips) are in various stages of development.
+While the x86 and x86_64 architectures are current primary focus of the Software, additional platforms (arm, ppc, m68k, mips) are in various stages of development.

 ## Who is Haiku, Inc.?